raventid/es-airline-app/concerns.md

 How to separate all actions between different types of passengers (adt, chd, inf)?

+4.

+What if gds specific events happens on an unexpected logical step?
+How components should react on this.

 # Alternatives or concepts we can still some ideas from

 Karafka - framework for Kafka based applications.